KSAB11/Python-practice/README.md

-# Python practice
+# Python Mini-projects
-Personal Python practice repository for exercises, experiments, and continuous learning.
+Building and learning python from scratch.